Richard Sainct: Biography

-His other notable achievements include winning the Tunisia Rally twice in 1998 and 1999; the Moroccan Rally in 1997, 1998, 2001 and 2002; and the Pharaons Rally in 2002.
+Sainct's other notable achievements include winning the Tunisia Rally twice in 1998 and 1999; the Moroccan Rally in 1997, 1998, 2001 and 2002; and the Pharaons Rally in 2002.
 He also won the FIM Rally Raid World Cup in 2002.

 Death

-He was killed on 29 September 2004 on the fourth stage of the Pharaons Rally in Egypt, Sainct fell and was assisted by the Italian teammate Fabrizio Meoni, who helped him get up and be honest with his condition.
+Sainct was killed on 29 September 2004 on the fourth stage of the Pharaons Rally in Egypt, Sainct fell and was assisted by the Italian teammate Fabrizio Meoni, who helped him get up and be honest with his condition.
 To the Tuscan who helped him, Sainct seemed in a light confusion, but insisted on wanting to leave.
 He resumed the race, with no apparent problems, and stopped at the assistance expected after 211 km of the race.

-After 270 kilometers of stage Sainct was the victim of a second fall and was found on the ground and already devoid of life.
+After 270 kilometers of stage, Sainct was the victim of a second fall and was found on the ground and already devoid of life.
 The heartbeat seemed absent when the rescue helicopter intervened with a doctor on board.
 Probably, in the first fall, Sainct reported some internal injury.
 The KTM decided to withdraw all its bikes from the race, but the race director, the former Belgian driver Jacky Ickx, decided to continue the race.